nadeemlab/coincidencetest/README.md

 Everything needed to perform the test is located in the self-contained module [_coincidencetest.py](https://github.com/nadeemlab/coincidencetest/blob/main/coincidencetest/_coincidencetest.py).

 ## Example
-Install as usual with `pip install .` from inside the cloned repository directory.

 Install from [PyPI](https://pypi.org/project/coincidencetest/):
 ```bash
 pip install coincidencetest